-17. Stream Flow.
+- 17. Stream Flow.
 Description of observed discharge condition.
 Best observed in riffles.
-If a gauging station is present, be sure to record the stage height.

-DRy PuDdled.
-Series of isolated pools connected by surface trickle or Low Flow.
+If a gauging station is present, be sure to record the stage height. - DR DRy - PD PuDdled.
+Series of isolated pools connected by surface trickle or - LF Low Flow.
 Surface water flowing across 50 to 75 percent of the active channel surface.
-Consider general indications of low flow conditions.
-Moderate Flow.
-Surface water flowing across 75 to 90 percent of the active channel surface.
-H igh F low.
-Stream flowing entirely across active channel surface but not at bankfull.
-B ankfull F low.
-Stream flowing at the upper level of the active channel bank.
-Flood Flow.
-Stream flowing over banks onto low terraces or flood plain.

-18. GPS UTM Coordinates.
+Consider general indications of low flow conditions. - MF Moderate Flow.
+Surface water flowing across 75 to 90 percent of the active channel surface. - HF High Flow.
+Stream flowing entirely across active channel surface but not at bankfull. - BF Bankfull Flow.
+Stream flowing at the upper level of the active channel bank. - FF Flood Flow.
+Stream flowing over banks onto low terraces or flood plain. - 18.
+GPS UTM Coordinates.
 Record the Start and End UTM easting and northing coordinates.

-19. Reach Note.
+- 19. Reach Note.
 Additional space for comments, names of tributaries, land ownership, and reach start location.
 Abbreviate by ownership code or use names of the forest, timber companies, ranches, etc. when known.

-P Private
+- P Private

-M Municipal
+- M Municipal

-C County
+- C County

-T Tribal
+- T Tribal

-GN GreeNway
+- GN GreeNway

-FW Oregon Department of Fish and Wildlife
+- FW Oregon Department of Fish and Wildlife

-BL Bureau of Land Management
+- BL Bureau of Land Management

-SF State Forest NF National Forest
+- SF State Forest

+- NF National Forest

-US Fish and Wildlife Service
+- US US Fish and Wildlife Service

-WA Wilderness Area
+- WA Wilderness Area

-20. Photo Number and Time.
+- 20. Photo Number and Time.
 Take photographs that show the stream and riparian zone at each reach change.
 Record the exposure number and the time displayed on the camera on the Reach and Photo Record sheets.

-Paper Datasheets will have an area for a sketch.
-Make a sketch of the channel and valley cross-section for each reach in one of the boxes provided on the Reach form.
-Identify the reach number and reach start GPS reading in the box.
+The Paper Datasheets will have an area for a sketch.
+In one of the boxes provided on the Reach form, make a sketch of the channel and valley cross-section for each reach.
+In the box, identify the reach number and reach start GPS reading.
 Label and give approximate measurements and dimensions for important landform features.